umbraco/UmbracoDocs/Extending/Content-Apps/index-vpre9.2.md

 ## Creating a Custom Content App

-This guide explains how to set up a custom Content App in the following steps:
+This guide explains how to set up a Custom Content App in the following steps:

 * Adding a Content App that counts how many words are added for each property type
 * Limiting the Content App to appear for only specific content types